procrastinate-org/procrastinate/docs/howto/sync_defer.rst

 In some cases, usually linked to multi-threading (see `discussion-sync-defer`), you may want to defer tasks purely synchronously (what is called "classic" synchronous I/O).
-There are two ways to achive this:
+There are two ways to achieve this:

 ``real_sync_defer=True``
 ------------------------